-During the data collection process, NGRDC staff utilized GDOT's GPS Data Collection and Standards Manual to determine the approximate condition of the sidewalk.
-Sidewalks were rated as "Excellent," "Good," or "Poor."
+During the data collection, process NGRDC staff utilized GDOT's GPS Data Collection and Standards Manual to determine the approximate condition of the sidewalk.3 Sidewalks were rated as "Excellent," "Good," or "Poor."

-NGRDC staff determined that 27.9 percent (8,566 linear feet) of the existing sidewalks within the community were determined to be in an "Excellent" condition.
-An "Excellent" sidewalk is defined as a sidewalk having outstanding accessibility, attention to detail, intact surfaces, sensitivity to context - in short, referring to the feeling that the walk has "gone above and beyond" required standards.
-These are located along Stegall Drive and Main Street in the downtown area.
-This area was the recipient of a recent Transportation Enhancement grant that updated the streetscape, as seen in the photograph on the cover of this document.
+NGRDC staff determined that most of the existing sidewalks within the community were determined to be in "Excellent" condition.
+The "Excellent" criteria is defined as a sidewalk having outstanding accessibility, attention to detail, intact surfaces, sensitivity to context - in short, referring to the feeling that the walk has "gone above and beyond" required standards.